utkrisht14/DL_Models_Research_Walmart/README.md

 | **Informer**                  | Efficient attention mechanism; scales well with large data    | Still computationally intensive; requires tuning            | Balanced performance due to selective attention mechanism but lacked deeper recurrent context. |

+### Model Running Times (on GPU)
 The follwoing graphs shows all the time taken by all the models.
-### Model Running Times (on GPU)
+Please note that training might stop early because of `EarlyStopping`.
+These graph could be used to compare accuracy vs training time.
 <table>
   <tr>
     <td>